93-94/100

 About the wine:

-Notes of smoky cherry and tobacco define this straightforward, medium-bodied wine, which is elegant, delicate, and cocoa-like, with vegetal and dark undertones, as well as hints of cherry and espresso.
+Notes of smoky cherry and tobacco characterize this straightforward, medium-bodied, elegant, delicate, cocoa-like, herbaceous, and dark wine, with hints of cherry and espresso.
 Best enjoyed between 2025 and 2032.

 1JOUR1VIN PRICE